Go Back

 • Pour in the chicken broth and allow to simmer for 4-5 minutes, then stir in the lemon juice, heavy cream, lemon slices, and capers.
 Taste and season once more with salt and regular pepper if need be.

-1 cup low-sodium chicken broth, 4 tablespoons lemon juice, ½ cup heavy cream, 1 whole lemon, ¼ cup capers
+1 cup low-sodium chicken broth, 4 tbsp lemon juice, ½ cup heavy cream, 1 whole lemon, ¼ cup capers

 • Return salmon to pan and let simmer in the sauce.
 Spoon sauce over salmon and let cook 3-4 minutes more.
 Garnish with parsley and serve.